intel/pti-gpu/tools/oneprof/README.md

 ...
 ```

-**Kernel Intervals** mode dumps execution intervals for all of the kernels and transfers on the device to be able to correlate raw metrics with kernels:
+**Kernel Intervals** mode dumps execution intervals for all of the kernels and transfers on the device to be able to correlate raw metrics with kernels, e.g.:
 ```
-== Raw Kernel Intervals ==
+== Raw Kernel Intervals (Level Zero) ==

 SubDeviceId,Name,Start,End,
 0,zeCommandListAppendMemoryCopy[4194304 bytes],333082304833,333082625166,